Quickstart

 Switch a Card

-Post card information to Switch Card or Switch Card (JWE) within 15 seconds when you receive the AUTHENTICATED
+Post card information to Switch Card or Switch Card (JWE) within 15 seconds of receiving the AUTHENTICATED